AbhishekGhosh07/file-storage-engine/README.md

 git clone <repository-url>
 Once cloned, navigate into the project directory, which will contain two subdirectories: client and server.

+Checkout the updated branches
+The main development branches for this project are:

+main: The primary and stable branch with the latest updates. feature/2.0: The branch for the current feature development.

+To ensure you're working with the most recent changes, you should check out these branches and pull the latest updates.

+To check out the main branch:

+git checkout main
+git pull origin main

+To check out the feature/2.0 branch:

+git checkout feature/2.0
+git pull origin feature/2.0

+By following these steps, you will have the latest updates from the main and feature/2.0 branches.

 2. Navigate to the client Folder
 Change directory to the client folder: